Pilot ‘may have gotten sick’ before deadly mid-flight fall in North Carolina, NTSB report reveals

-RALEIGH, N.C.
-(WNCN) — The National Transportation Safety Board released its preliminary incident report regarding a plane’s emergency landing and a co-pilot’s fatal fall mid-flight in North Carolina last month.
+The National Transportation Safety Board released its preliminary incident report regarding a plane’s emergency landing and a co-pilot’s fatal fall mid-flight in North Carolina last month, KTLA sister station WNCN reports.

 In late July, a small aircraft made an emergency landing at Raleigh-Durham International Airport (RDU) after losing its main wheel.
 Officials later found the body of Charles Hew Crooks and released 911 calls revealing that he may have jumped from the aircraft.